Core Curriculum Policy

-MPH students may take exemption examinations to waive the BIOSTAT 501/521 and PUBHLTH 512 requirements.
+MPH students may take an exemption examination to waive the BIOSTAT 501/521 requirement.
 The Biostatistics Exemption Exam is held over two days at the beginning of the fall term.
-Starting fall 2019, the PUBHLTH 512 Exemption Exam will be held over two days at the beginning of the fall term and one day over the winter term.
-These exams are administered by Office for Student Engagement and Practice.
-Students must pass the exemption exams to waive these requirements, even if they have previously taken a statistics/biostatistics course or epidemiology course.
+This exam is administered by Office for Student Engagement and Practice.
+Students must pass the exemption exam to waive this requirement, even if they have previously taken a statistics/biostatistics course.

 Departments may substitute a required course(s) for the Core course they are responsible for instructing.
 For example, the Department of Epidemiology may substitute a required epidemiology course in place of PUBHLTH 512 for their MPH students.
 If a department elects to require a substitution course(s), it must cover, assess, and track the same competencies and learning objectives addressed by the Core course.